ChicoState/ux-StitchNiche/phaseIII/README.md

 **User Test Day and Data Analysis**

-On the day of the test participants would meet moderators in an isolated room.
-At the start of the session the moderator would have the participant read and sign a informed consent before beginning to go through the test protocol described above.
-During the test the moderators would not provide help, their main goal to be to determine how well the prototype worked for a variety of users.
+On the day of the test, participants would meet moderators in an isolated room.
+At the start of the session, the moderator would have the participant read and sign an informed consent before beginning to go through the test protocol described above.
+During the test the moderators would not provide help, their main goal was to determine how well the prototype worked for a variety of users.

 Once the tasks were all completed the moderators would thank the participants and send them on their way before preparing a fresh set of documents and resetting the prototype.